 Still, the good has far outweighed the bad on our journey together.
 The “Miss Kate’s” are often uttered while snuggled next to me on the couch.
 I’ve been interviewed for a fifth grade project as a VIP in Amy’s life.
 Sara’s Instagram feed is filled with pictures of our home and activities I’ve planned.
 Jack once famously said that he wants a shirt that reads: I Have an Epic Stepmother.
 Some of my favorite evenings as a family have been spent with my stepchildren, and I am grateful.

-I often see stepparents, stepmoms in particular, encouraged to love their stepchildren “as their own.”
-As the mom to Simon, Caden and Lottie, the stipulation that I love Sara, Amy and Jack in the same way makes me anxious.
+I often see stepparents, stepmoms, in particular, encouraged to love their stepchildren “as their own.”
+As the mom to Simon, Caden and Lottie, the stipulation that I love Sara, Amy and Jack, in the same way, makes me anxious.
 I don’t believe it is possible to love children from a first family and stepchildren in the same way.

 I didn’t raise my stepchildren.
 I didn’t bathe their chubby baby bodies in the kitchen sink.
-I didn’t track their growth charts and worry about how many words they knew at their pediatrician appointments.
+I didn’t track their growth charts and worry about how many words they knew at their paediatrician appointments.
 I didn’t carefully lay out their clothes for the first day of school.
 Gabe and I didn’t plan for them, reading baby books over my growing belly and eagerly anticipating each milestone from crawling to college.